peter-kimanzi/paper-airplane/README.md

 # paper-airplane

-paper airplane animation using javascrip
+paper airplane animation using javascript

 ## Technologies used
 * HTML